nicolerg/resources/scg_primer.md

 Then submit the job using `sbatch test_sbatch.sh`. **It is critical that the `--partition` flag is set to `interactive` if you don't want to get billed.**

 ### BILLED `batch` partition
 **You must get clearance from Stephen before running any jobs on the `batch` partition, which should be reserved for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.** For the most part, you can pretend this option doesn't exist.
+Billing is done for number of CPUs used * actual run time - SCG does not charge for memory usage (but if you request too much your job might never run).

 You submit jobs to the `batch` partition the same way, with a couple of added flags: